-There is a growing body of scientific evidence that shows the foundations of a person's lifelong health-including their predisposition to obesity and certain chronic diseases-are largely set during this 1,000 day window.
+There is a growing body of scientific evidence that shows the foundations of a person's lifelong health-including their predisposition to obesity and certain long term conditions -are largely set during the first 1,000 day window.
 There is also growing evidence that our experiences during childhood can affect our health throughout the life course.
-Adverse childhood experiences are increasingly being linked to effects throughout the life course, contributing to a number of physical and mental health problems in adulthood and ultimately greater disability and (premature) mortality.
+Adverse childhood experiences are increasingly being linked to effects throughout the life course, contributing to a number of physical and mental health problems in adulthood and ultimately greater disability and (premature) mortality